 PHYS 1112 Physics I: Mechanics & Heat

+Primarily for: students in Engineering, Physics or related subjects.
 Students interested in majoring in Engineering Physics or Physics, and who have a strong physics and mathematics background are encouraged to consider PHYS 1116.
+Students in the Life Sciences (but not Engineering or Physics) should consider PHYS 1101 or PHYS 2207 and check with your program for further guidance.

-Recommended coreg in MATH 1920 in order to continue with PHYS 2213 the following semester.
-Coreg with MATH 1910 may be allowed by instructor in exceptional cases, but continuation in PHYS 2213 may then have to be deferred until MATH 1920 is completed
+PHYS 1110 must be taken to remain enrolled in PHYS 1112.
+MATH 1910 may be allowed by instructor in exceptional cases, but continuation in PHYS 2213 will then have to be deferred until MATH 1920 is completed.
+Recommended corequisite: MATH 1920 in order to continue with PHYS 2213 the following semester.